tuur/tuur.github.io/_pages/about.md

 My main research focus is on **clinical natural language processing**, **prediction modeling**, and **machine learning** in medicine.
 I am very interested in how to effectively use routine care data to arrive at a better prognosis for patients.

-If you wish to do a thesis or internship in this area.
-Feel free to send me an email (aleeuw15 [at] umcutrecht [dot] nl), or have a look at [Konjoin](https://uu.konjoin.nl/profile/tuur-leeuwenberg).
+If you wish to do a thesis or internship in this area, feel free to send me an email (aleeuw15 [at] umcutrecht [dot] nl), or have a look at [Konjoin](https://uu.konjoin.nl/profile/tuur-leeuwenberg)!

 News
 ======